-Cold water therapy, using cold water for health benefits such as improving mood and energy, reducing anxiety and decreasing inflammation and increasing circulation, has shot up in popularity of late.
-Who'd heard of Dryrobes two years ago?
-Now, the cold water swimming cloak is a staple of freezing lidos and lakes up and down the country.
-Fans of a bracing dip report improvements in energy, mood and sleep.
+Cold water therapy, using cold water for health benefits such as improving mood and energy, reducing anxiety and decreasing inflammation and increasing circulation, is big news.
+First came cold water swimming, with fans reporting improvements in energy, mood and sleep.

-First, I wanted to find out what it could do for me.
-Was there science behind the madness?
+Before getting started, I wanted to find out what it could do for me.
+Was there science behind the shivering?

 What is cold water therapy?

-What it says on the tin.
-“Coldwater therapy is the use of water that is less than 15 Celsius for health benefits,” says Dr Miriam Adebibe, co-founder of Victor and Garth clinic in Shoreditch which combines traditional aesthetics with health, wellness and nutritional treatments.
+“It’s the use of water that’s less than 15 Celsius for health benefits,” says Dr Miriam Adebibe, co-founder of Victor and Garth clinic in Shoreditch.

 "Cold exposure is an example of 'hormesis', a biological process where exposing yourself to a mild stress can give you overall health benefits.
-Intense exercise, such as HIIT, intermittent fasting and heat exposure are other examples," details Dr Noel Young, clinical innovation associate at blood-testing company Thriva.
+Intense exercise, such as HIIT, intermittent fasting and heat exposure are other examples," says Dr Noel Young, clinical innovation associate at blood-testing company Thriva .

 "Consistently higher blood levels of [neurotransmitters] dopamine, serotonin and B-endorphins [known to have pain-relieving effects] have been measured after cold water immersion,” says Dr Adebibe.

-There aren’t any actual studies to prove this yet but Dr Adebibe tells me that our metabolic rate increases by 350 per cent when we are immersed in water below 14 Celsius, which activates our brown fat (the bit that we rely on to keep us warm) and could mean that cold body treatments have a role in weight management.
+There aren’t any actual studies to prove this yet but Dr Adebibe says our metabolic rate increases by 350 per cent when we are immersed in water below 14 Celsius, which activates our brown fat (the bit that we rely on to keep us warm).
+This could mean that cold body treatments have a role in weight management.

 The benefits of cold water for your immune system